Muzammal-Naseer/starter-academic/content/publication/svt/index.md

 ---
-title: "Self-supervised Video Transformer"
+title: "Vita-CLIP: Video and text adaptive CLIP via Multimodal Prompting"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
- - Kanchana Ranasinghe
+ - Syed Talal Wasim
  - admin
  - Salman Khan
  - Fahad Shahbaz Khan
- - Michael Ryoo
+ - Mubarak Shah

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2022-03-01T00:00:00Z"
+date: "2022-07-02T00:00:00Z"
 # doi: ""

 # Schedule page publish date (NOT publication's date).